LHAGELS/LHAGELS.github.io/_posts/2020-06-03-PART-I-Development-Opportunities-of-Micro-Entrepreneurs-Evidence-from-Kenya.md

 ---

-# Dive into the topic and get a first Impression!
 # 1. Introduction

 <i class="far fa-sticky-note"></i> **Note:** If you are interested in the full depth of this analysis as well as recent research check out the full paper [Development Opportunities of Micro-Entrepreneurs: Evidence from Kenya](/assets/docs/bachelor_thesis.pdf) including the Stata code.